3 Electrodynamics

 \[ \begin{align} \left(\Delta - \frac{1}{c^2}\frac{\partial^2}{\partial t^2}\right)\phi &= -4\pi\rho,\\ \left(\Delta - \frac{1}{c^2}\frac{\partial^2}{\partial t^2}\right)\mathbf{A} &= -4\pi\mathbf{j},\\ \frac{1}{c}\frac{\partial\phi}{\partial t} + \nabla\cdot\mathbf{A} &= 0. \end{align} \]

-Now the 4-vector
+Now define the four-vector

 \[ \begin{align} \left(A^{\left(\alpha\right)}\right) \coloneqq\left(\begin{array}{c} \phi\\ A_x\\ A_y\\ A_z \end{array}\right) \end{align} \]